ucfcs/VizCon/concurrency_testing/setup.md

 Note that this must be done in MSYS2 is on Windows.
 Don't worry; the windows.h library is still accessed.<br/>

 Each file has an expected number of passes and exceptions, which you can find at the bottom of the file.
-Make sure to check that even if make returns an error.
+Make sure to check that even if make returns an error.<br/>

+Note that if you're having an issue with a specific test, you can replace the "Ensure" statement of every other test with an "xEnsure" to only run that one.

 # Standalone Tests